-

 USH 3-2

-Page history last edited by Pam Merrill 3 years, 10 months ago
+by Pam Merrill 4 years, 4 months ago

 Oklahoma Academic Standard 3.
 The student will analyze the expanding role of the United States in international affairs as America was transformed into a world power in the late 19th and early 20th centuries, 1890 to 1920.

-Objective 3.2 Evaluate the long-term impact of America’s entry into World War I on national politics, the economy, and society
+Objective 3.2 Evaluate the long-term impact of America’s entry into World War I on national politics, the economy, and society.

 A. Summarize the transformation of the United States from a position of neutrality to engagement in World War I including the Zimmermann Telegram and the threats to international trade caused by unrestricted submarine warfare.